FuriousDCSL/cinder/README.md

   probably work).

+open SM2BS.py

+a file dialog will appear, select the sm file you wish to convert.

+A second dialog will appear.
+Select the directory where you want to save the json files.

- also if you want an image for the Songs make a 256x256 png and put it in the folder with the name cover.png.
+If you want an image for the Songs make a 256x256 png and put it in the folder with the name cover.png.

-(edit difficulties may crash the program at this point untested)